How to Apply for Financial Aid

 The Office of the Student Accounts sends e-mail billing notifications in July (Fall semester) and November (Spring semester).
 Bills are available online via PAWS.
 To access PAWS, you will need the student’s identification number.

-All prior-semester unpaid charges will appear on each bill.
+All unpaid prior semester charges will appear on each bill.
 These prior charges must be paid before you can re-enroll.
 Read your bill carefully and follow all instructions.
-You must pay the amount due before the deadline or you will incur late fines and/or your registration will be canceled.
-Your schedule registration will be confirmed by paying the amount due before the deadline.
-For bill payment options please visit: https://studentaccounts.tcnj.edu/billing/.
+You must pay the amount due before the deadline, or you will incur late fines and/or your registration will be canceled.
+Paying the amount due before the deadline will confirm your scheduled registration.
+TCNJ bills by the semester.
+Fall bills are produced in July, and Spring bills are produced in November.
+Billing notifications are sent via e-mail.
+There are no paper bills.

 Certain aid sources are not applied/credited toward your charges.
 This includes aid that has been awarded but not accepted.
 This also includes Federal Work-Study and various other benefit/tuition payment programs.